zyj-2000/THQA-NTIRE/README.md

 ## 🔥 Update
+- 2025.02.08 - 🎉 Submission formats and baseline are released.
 - 2025.02.04 - 💻 CodaLab is released.
 - 2025.02.03 - 🎉 NTIRE-Dataset released.
 - 2025.02.03 - 🛳️ This repo is released.